Do You Get Shorter When You Lose Weight?

 Posture

 Poor posture can also affect your height.
 If you have rounded shoulders or slouch when you stand, your skeleton isn’t able to reach its full potential length.
-As you age, your spine may begin to curve, which also reduces your height.
-Regular stretching and strengthening exercises can help improve posture and prevent some age-related changes.
+As you age, your spine may begin to curve, the intervertebral discs stiffen, lose fluidity and height, which also reduces your height.

 Height Fluctuations